yang-zhang/lightning-language-modeling/README.md

 # lightning-language-modeling
 Language Modeling Example with [Pytorch Lightning](https://pytorch-lightning.readthedocs.io/en/stable/) and [🤗 Huggingface Transformers](https://huggingface.co/transformers/).

-Language modeling fine-tuning adapts a pre-trained language model to the a new domain and benefits downstream tasks such as classification.
+Language modeling fine-tuning adapts a pre-trained language model to a new domain and benefits downstream tasks such as classification.
 The script here applies to fine-tuning masked language modeling (MLM) models include ALBERT, BERT, DistilBERT and RoBERTa, on a text dataset.
 Details about the models can be found in Transformers [model summary](https://huggingface.co/transformers/model_summary.html).